 Welcome to the Admissions Page for the UTC Occupational Therapy Program

-Our program accepts 24 students per academic year.
-Due to the sequential nature of the curriculum, matriculation to the OTD degree program occurs FALL SEMESTER START ONLY.
+Our program accepts up to 24 students per academic year.
+Due to the sequential nature of the curriculum, matriculation to the OTD degree program occurs FALL SEMESTER ONLY.
+We will begin to review applications in February 2015 for Fall 2015 admissions.
 The OTD program admits students for one admission cycle only.
 Applicants who request deferred admission must reapply and compete with the new applicant pool.

 The admissions committee considers the following requirements essential in determining a candidate’s potential for success in the program.
 To be considered for acceptance into the OTD program, a candidate must:

 - Hold a Bachelor’s degree from an accredited college or university with a minimum 3.0 undergraduate grade point average (GPA).
 Degrees in progress will be considered.
 Official college transcripts are required.
 Degrees from foreign institutions must be independently evaluated for equivalence to the U.S. baccalaureate, including determination of a U.S. converted.

 - Applicants must complete a UTC Graduate School Application after notification of acceptance.

 - Submit the official results of the GRE revised General Test, which demonstrates a minimum mean percentile of 50% on the verbal and quantitative reasoning sections (or a combined score of 300).
 A minimum of 3.5 is required on the analytical writing measure.
 All three areas must be completed.
 GRE results are valid for five years from the date of the test.
 Applications in OTCAS must include unofficial GRE scores to be considered complete; It is essential that the applicant determine the appropriate time to take the GRE so that the official results are received in a timely manner.
 Students may register for the GRE at the GRE website.
 The UTC school code for the GRE is 1831.